acend/helm-basics-training/content/en/docs/01/_index.md

 ```

-## Task {{% param sectionnumber %}}.3
+## Task {{% param sectionnumber %}}.3: Expose Application

 Our freshly deployed nginx is not yet accessible from outside the {{% param distroName %}} cluster.
-To expose it, we have to enable the ingress part in the `values.yaml`, which will then make helm create an ingress resource.
+To expose it, we have to make sure a so called ingress resource will be deployed as well.
+{{% onlyWhenNot mobi %}}<!-- No TLS on mobi ingress-->
 Also make sure the application is accessible via TLS.

-### Solution Task {{% param sectionnumber %}}.3 Ingress
+{{% /onlyWhenNot %}}

-A look into the file `templates/ingress.yaml` reveals that the whole Ingress definition will only be part of the rendered resources, if the condition `{{- if .Values.ingress.enabled -}}` is true:
+A look into the file `templates/ingress.yaml` reveals that the rendering of the ingress and its values is configurable through values(`values.yaml`):

 ```yaml
 {{- if .Values.ingress.enabled -}}